xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 There are already many great articles that cover the concepts and basics of telemetry.
 It gives great examples of what can be done and why telemetry should be used; I suggest that you have a [look at them](https://xrdocs.io/telemetry/tutorials/).
 However, many times people struggle when they start building their telemetry stack and it is not as easy as we may think.

-This article is intended to share an up-to-date telemetry stack that can easily be spined up using Docker, it provides configuration example for both dial-in and dial-out streaming methods and shares a few tips and tricks to work with telemetry models and collectors.
+This article is intended to share an up-to-date telemetry stack that can easily be spawn using Docker, it provides configuration example for both dial-in and dial-out streaming methods and shares a few tips and tricks to work with telemetry models and collectors.

 All configuration files presented can be found on the [Github repository](https://github.com/RomainCyr/tig-stack-qos-interface-statistics)